2 Project governance

 Grid reference

-Your map should be labelled with a six figure British National Grid Reference (This also applies to projects in Northern Ireland).
-The location of the Grid Reference should be clearly marked on your map, within the boundary of your Woodland Carbon Code project.
-This should be the same Grid Reference you use in other documentation (i.e. project design document, UK Land Carbon Registry).
-If your project has several separate components/stands, use the Grid Reference of the most central or the main/largest component as the Project Grid Reference.
+Your map should be labelled with a six figure British National Grid Reference.
+This also applies to projects in Northern Ireland.
+The location of the grid reference should be clearly marked on your map, within the boundary of your Woodland Carbon Code project.
+This should be the same grid reference you use in other documentation (e.g. project design document, UK Land Carbon Registry).
+If your project has several separate components, use the grid reference of the most central or the main/largest component as the project grid reference.

 Legend